- Jan 01

 - 3 mins read

 3 Things Every NetSuite Administrator Should Know About NetSuite Compliance

 In the wake of the Enron scandal, the government has cracked down severely on publicly traded companies.
 The Sarbanes-Oxley Act came into being in 2002 and has been giving CEO’s and CFO’s nightmares ever since.
 The crackdown not only forces companies to come up with internal controls to ensure accurate data but also provides grounds for criminal charges if compliance is not kept.

 Maintaining NetSuite compliance is an important role for any business.
 And it falls mostly on the competence of the NetSuite administrators.
 It’s usually one of many responsibilities that a NetSuite administrator could be responsible for, in fact.
 (Its no secret that NetSuite administrators are overburdened.
-You can read our article on how to alleviate overburdened NetSuite administrators here.)
 However, with respect to compliance, even though Sarbanes-Oxley has raised the stakes on companies, NetSuite is a great tool to have to make sure you stay out of trouble.